Tansian University

 Tansian University (TANU) is located in Umunya, Oyi Local Government Area, Anambra State in Nigeria.
 It is a private Christian University.
 It started in Oba, Idemili South Local Government Area as a temporary site, before the permanent site was set up in Umunya.
-It was founded by Rev Msgr Prof John Bosco Akam.
-Although, Tansian University is a Private University, the Anambra State government under Governor Peter Obi donated cash and vehicles for its infrastructural upgrade and development.
-In 2021, Tansian University lost its Founder, Rev Msgr Prof John Akam to death.
+It was founded by John Bosco Akam.
+Although, Tansian University is a private university, the Anambra State government under Governor Peter Obi donated cash and vehicles for its infrastructural upgrade and development.
+In 2021, the founder of Tansian University, John Akam, died.

 Mission

 To foster the individual student's intellectual, personal, cultural, and ethical development;

 to build knowledge and restore the pride of the black man by way of a Human Development;